-The periphery of the fireplace was artfully decorated with variegated shades of vermilion petrified-wood — rock-work laid by my own father’s skilled-artisan hands.
-It was an eye-catching splendor.
-I loved to study the designs while we sat there listening to our parents’ religious lessons.
+The periphery of the fireplace was artfully decorated with shades of variegated vermilion petrified-wood — rock-work laid by my artisan father’s own skilled hands.
+I loved to study its eye-catching splendor while listening to our parents’ religious lessons.

 It was Family Home Evening again — our Monday-night Mormon family get-together my parents held sporadically.
 As was customary in our family during these times, we older children were taking advantage of the time together with our seemingly Godlike mom and pop to pump them for information about their past.
 After we’d heard about how they met and married, I couldn’t help but interject the all-important question: “Mama, were you a virgin when you married Daddy?”

-I don’t know what prompted me to ask such a question.
-I should’ve “known” Mama was a virgin, given how she so strictly instilled within us children that it was a matter of life or death that we be virgins on our wedding night.
+I don’t know what prompted me to ask that question.
+I should’ve “known” Mama was a virgin, given how she strictly instilled within us children that it was a matter of life or death that we be virgins on our wedding night.
 That was good old Mormon fundamentalist doctrine!

-Therefore, I was taken aback to see Mama flush then exchange with Papa an embarrassed whimsical if not equivocal half-grin … more a half-smile-half-wink, really, that implied, “Don’t ask; don’t you tell.”
-Then, having established an unspoken agreement and understanding with Papa, Mama carefully chose her words as she formed her response, “Why … of course, I was a virgin on my wedding night!”
+Therefore, I was taken aback when Mama flushed then exchanged with Papa an embarrassed equivocal half-grin implying, “Don’t ask; don’t you tell.”
+Then, having established an unspoken agreement and understanding with Papa, Mama carefully chose her words as she formed her response: “Why … of course, I was a virgin on my wedding night!”

 But I sensed the look exchanged between her and Papa suggested a special and personal secret held between the two.
 It left me with the impression the jury was still out on the Ma-plus-Pa virginity equation.

-But I certainly wanted to believe my parents abided by the chaste rules they taught from the time I was a tot: That people must NOT lose their virginity!
-And, I repeat: Shouldn’t even kiss until they were at the marriage alter!
+But I certainly wanted to believe my parents abided by the chaste rules they taught from the time I was a tot: People must NOT lose their virginity!
+And, I repeat, Shouldn’t even kiss until they were at the marriage alter!

 Older and wiser now, I suspect some of that bouncing of the pickup bed that carried Mommy and Poppy from Mesa, Arizona to Chihuahua, Mexico was created by more than the bumps in the rutted, rugged 1944 roads those many hours the truck sped along at top speed towards Mama’s parents’ home.
 (Perhaps Uncle Ben was doing his utmost to get these two lovers — my future parents — to his father’s presence while his sister and soon-to-be brother-in-law were still “chaste”?)